DayneSilver/DayneSilver.github.io/index.md

 ## Curriculum Vitae

 ### About Me
 My name is Dayne.
 I am a Bsc Computer Science student studying at the University of Pretoria in my final year.
-I've loved coding since I was young and never thought I would get the chance to actually be striving to a career in it.
+I've loved coding since I was young and never thought I would get the chance to actually be studying to a career in it.
 I am dedicated to becoming the best to whatever I set out to do.

 ### Education